lilyz9732/bpitfinal/README.md

 C.1) Install ChainCore from https://chain.com/technology/

 C.2) To Start a new Blockchain:
--Run the chaincore app
+  - Run the chaincore app
--Click on "Create new new Blockchain network"
+  - Click on "Create new new Blockchain network"
--Share the Blockchain ID  with peer:
+  - Share the Blockchain ID  with peer:
 ```
 Navigate to Settings on top right
 Click on Core Status
 Copy Blockchain ID and share with peer
 ```
--share the Client Token with peer:
+  - share the Client Token with peer:
 ```
 Navigate to Settings on top right
 Click on Acces Control